Genetics of the biparental Moran model: Proofs

 We will now prove that $K(\{x\})=\prod_{i=1}^l2^{k_i-1}k_i!$.

 The stationary law $\nu_{N,k}$ of $(X_n^{(1,n)},...,X_n^{(k,n)})_{n\in\mathbb{N}}$ is the unique probability solution of This equation can be decomposed as follows, as explained below :

+Note first that transitions under $Q^{(N,k)}$ occur as follows : a) birth and death and parental sites are chosen uniformly and independently among distinct sites (i.e. with probability $1/(N(N-1)(N-2))$ for each choice of a triple) b) particles initially at a birth and death site are independently assigned to one of the parental sites with probability $1/2$, c) other particles do not change site.

-Note first that chosing a child position among $\{1,..,l\}$ yields a $0$ transition probability to the state $(1,...,1,2,...,2,...,l,...,l)$.
-The first term in Equation \eqref{eq:statnu} corresponds to the case where the children position $\kappa$ was chosen among non occupied sites.
-The second term corresponds to the case where $\kappa$ was an occupied site (different from $1$, ...,$l$), and both parental positions $\mu$ and $\pi$ belong to $[\![1,l]\!]$.
-The sum over $C_2$ is a sum over all possible choices of $i$ particles in the position $\mu$ among the $k_{\mu}$ and $j$ particles in the position $\pi$ among the $k_{\pi}$, that were in the child position $\kappa$ at the previous step, and the notation $(\mu,\kappa)$ (resp. $(\pi,\kappa)$) means either $\mu$ (resp. $\pi$) or $\kappa$, depending on this choice.
+Note that choosing a birth and death position among $\{1,..,l\}$ yields a $0$ transition probability to the state $(1,...,1,2,...,2,...,l,...,l)$.
+The first term in Equation \eqref{eq:statnu} corresponds to the case where the birth and death position $\kappa$ was chosen among non occupied sites at the previous step (in which case the Markov chain $(X_n^{(1,n)},...,X_n^{(k,n)})$ does not change state and therefore was already in the site $(1,...,1,2,...,2,...,l,...,l)$ of interest).
+The second term corresponds to the case where $\kappa$ was an initially (i.e. before the transition) occupied site (different from $1$, ...,$l$), and both parental positions $\mu$ and $\pi$ belong to $\{1,...,l\}$.
+The sum over $C_2$ is a sum over all possible choices of $i$ particles in the position $\mu$ among the $k_{\mu}$ and $j$ particles in the position $\pi$ among the $k_{\pi}$, that were initially in the birth and death position $\kappa$, and the notation $(\mu,\kappa)$ (resp. $(\pi,\kappa)$) means either $\mu$ (resp. $\pi$) or $\kappa$, depending on this choice.
 The term $\left(1/2\right)^{i+j}$ is the probability that the $i$ chosen particles go to the maternal site $\mu$ while the $j$ others go to the paternal site $\pi$.
-The third term corresponds the case where $\kappa$ was an occupied site (different from $1$, ...,$l$), the mother was chosen among $\{1,...,l\}$ and the father among $\{l+1,...,N\}$ (or conversely, which leads to the "$2$" factor).
-As previously the sum over $C_1$ is a sum over all possible choices of $i$ particules in the position $\mu$ among the $k_{\mu}$, that were at $\kappa$ at the previous step, and the notation $(\mu,\kappa)$ means either $\mu$ or $\kappa$, depending on this choice.
+The third term corresponds to the case where $\kappa$ was an occupied site (different from $1$, ...,$l$), the mother was chosen among $\{1,...,l\}$ and the father among $\{l+1,...,N\}$ (or conversely, which leads to the "$2$" factor).
+As before the sum over $C_1$ is a sum over all possible choices of $i$ particles in the position $\mu$ among the $k_{\mu}$, that were at $\kappa$ at the previous step, and the notation $(\mu,\kappa)$ means either $\mu$ or $\kappa$, depending on this choice.
 The term $\left(1/2\right)^{i}$ is the probability that the $i$ chosen particles all go to the maternal site.